sairaabbas536/CodeAlpha_Stock-Portfolio-Tracker/README.md

 Do you want to save this to a file? (yes/no): yes Saved to portfolio.txt

-✨ Future Improvements
+##✨ Future Improvements

-Add live stock price fetching using an API
+-Add live stock price fetching using an API

-Support for more stocks
+-Support for more stocks

-Export to CSV format
+-Export to CSV format

-GUI version using Tkinter or PyQt
+-GUI version using Tkinter or PyQt

 👩‍💻 Created By: Saira Abbas